What personal information do we collect from people that visit our blog, website or app?

 The Forbes ranking of Best-In-State Wealth Advisors, developed by SHOOK Research, is based on an algorithm of qualitative criteria, mostly gained through telephone and in-person due diligence interviews, and quantitative data.
 Those advisors that are considered have a minimum of seven years of experience, and the algorithm weights factors like revenue trends, assets under management, compliance records, industry experience and those that encompass best practices in their practices and approach to working with clients.
 Portfolio performance is not a criterion due to varying client objectives and lack of audited data.
 Neither Forbes or SHOOK receive a fee in exchange for rankings.
 Investors should not assume that the ranking is indicative of an advisor’s future performance.

 SHOOK accepts advisors who meet pre-determined minimum thresholds and acceptable compliance records.
-As of this date, SHOOK has received over 21,000 nominations—advisors who meet SHOOK’s thresholds.
-SHOOK invited 5,089 of these nominees to complete an online survey.
-Of these, 2,213 earned a spot, which is 10.5% of the nominations received.
+As of February 2019, SHOOK has received over 29,334 nominations—advisors who meet SHOOK’s thresholds.
+SHOOK invited 5,961 of these nominees to complete an online survey, 9,230 to telephone interviews, and 1,757 in-person interviews.
+Of these, 3,476 earned a spot, which is 11.84% of the nominations received.